ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

 ### The Synchronisation Context

 A `Synchronisation Context` is a virtual thread that all UI code runs on.
-It's asynchronous, but guarantees a single thread of execution i.e. there is only ever one piece of code running on the context.
+It's asynchronous, but guarantees a single thread of execution i.e. i.e. there is only ever one piece of code executing on the context.
+No two operations execute concurrently.
 You can read more about it [here](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/synchronization-context?view=aspnetcore-7.0).